Resources related to “The Impeachment Process”:

 The process passed the House of Representatives but didn’t achieve the two-thirds majority necessary in the Senate.

-Unfortunately, we will never know if he would have been impeached or whether the Senate would have failed to reach the majority, just like Clinton, Jackson, and Trump.
+Unfortunately, we will never know if he would have been impeached or whether the United States Senate would have failed to reach the majority, just like Clinton, Johnson, and Trump.

 The impeachment process allows the Houses of the US to hold presidents accountable for “high crimes.”

 A common question regarding the impeachment process is what it takes to see a president face trial in the Senate.

 Is the president guilty of:

-c) high crimes and misdemeanors
+c) High crimes and misdemeanors

-d) a combination of the above
+d) Combination of the above

-e) none of the above
+e) None of the above

 Members of the House of Representatives can put forward a case for impeachment when a president appears guilty of treason, bribery, or high crimes and misdemeanors.

-In 1788 Alexander Hamilton spoke of “offenses that proceed from the misconduct of public men,” adding that they must be political in nature as they “relate chiefly to injuries done immediately to the society itself.”
+In 1788 Alexander Hamilton spoke of “offenses that proceed from the misconduct of public men,” adding that they must be political as they “relate chiefly to injuries done immediately to the society itself.”

 For example, the Trump case centered around dealings with Ukraine.
-An argument here would be that this sort of political bargaining could affect the election and put Ukrainian citizens at risk due to the reduced funding.
+An argument here would be that this sort of political bargaining could affect the election and put Ukrainian citizens at risk due to reduced funding.

-The questionable definition of high crimes and misdemeanors also led to some debate over the Bill Clinton case.
-Clinton was impeached on purgery charges, and the crux of the matter was an extra-marital affair.
+The questionable definition of high crimes and misdemeanors also led to debate over the Bill Clinton case.
+Clinton was impeached on perjury charges, and the crux of the matter was an extra-marital affair.
 Is this a high crime or low crime?
 Also, did the lie or the affair cause injury to society itself?

-The process is as follows:
+The impeachment process is as follows: